MicrosoftDocs/OData-docs/Odata-docs/webapi-8/fundamentals/server-driven-paging.md

 OData provides a [`$skiptoken`](https://docs.oasis-open.org/odata/odata/v4.01/odata-v4.01-part1-protocol.html#sec_ServerDrivenPaging) query option that can be used in server-driven paging to encode information about the next page of a result.
 The content of `$skiptoken` is opaque and service-specific.
 The client should not try to interpret the value or rely on its format.
 OData clients must not use `$skiptoken` when constructing requests.

-ASP.NET Core OData 8 provides support for pagination based on `$skiptoken`, but it's not enabled by default.
+ASP.NET Core OData 8 provides support for paging based on `$skiptoken`, but it's not enabled by default.
 You can enable it using the [`ODataOptions.SkipToken()`](/dotnet/api/microsoft.aspnetcore.odata.odataoptions.skiptoken) method when configuring OData services in your application:

 ```csharp
 services.AddControllers().AddOData(options =>